 - Schedules may be altered at any time due to recommendations from the province and the changing realities of COVID-19.

-- Effective Monday, March 30 - A restructured service plan will be implemented with service from Monday to Saturday from 6:30 am to 11 am and 2:30 pm to 7 pm.
+- A restructured service plan has been implemented with service from Monday to Saturday from 6:30 am to 11 am and 2:30 pm to 7 pm.

 - Passengers must use the back door to enter and exit the bus.